bekaa/enron/README.md

 # enron
 Predicting persons of interest in enron company using supervised Machine learning algorithms.
 This project is a part of udacity data-analysis Nanodegree.
-Read the report at https://anaconda.org/bekaa/enron/notebook or the file enron.ipynb .
+Read the report at https://anaconda.org/bekaa/enron/notebook or the file __[/master/enron-report.ipynb](https://github.com/bekaa/enron/blob/master/enron_report.ipynb)__ .
 The main script is poi_id.py which does all the magic.
 The other scripts :
 * dict_to_csv.py : covert a dictionary to a csv file format.